 WordNet is structured in a hierarchy of synsets which represent a set of synonyms or equivalent terms.
-When thesauri are imported into our catalog system database, the initial step of the disambiguation process is to divide the thesaurus into branches (a branch corresponds to a tree whose root is a term with no broader terms and that is constituted by all the descendants of this term in the "broader term/narrower term" hierarchy).
+The initial step of the disambiguation process is to divide the thesaurus into branches (a branch corresponds to a tree whose root is a term with no broader terms and that is constituted by all the descendants of this term in the "broader term/narrower term" hierarchy).
 The branch provides the disambiguation context for each term in the branch.
 Secondly, the disambiguation method finds all the possible synsets that may be associated with the terms in a thesaurus branch.
 And finally, a voting algorithm is applied where each synset related to a thesaurus term votes for the synsets related to the rest of terms in the branch.
 The main factor of this score is the number of subsumers in synset paths (the synset and its ancestors in WordNet).
 The synset with the highest score for each term is elected as the disambiguated synset.
 Table 1 shows the final score of synsets for the branch accident in Fig. 1.
 For the sake of clarity, some terms and their corresponding synsets have not been shown.
-A more detailed explanation of the algorithm to obtain the score can be found in [3].
+A more detailed explanation of the algorithm to obtain the score can be found in [2].